navajogit/autoventoy/README.md

 - **Action: install (`-i`)** – this means the USB stick will be **completely formatted and Ventoy will be installed from scratch**.
 Any data on the stick will be erased.
 Use this when preparing a new Ventoy stick.

 - **Secure Boot: ON (`-s`)** – this tells Ventoy to include **support for Secure Boot systems**.
   If Secure Boot is enabled on your computer, you’ll need to accept a Ventoy certificate the first time you boot.
-If Secure Boot is disabled, nothing breaks — the stick still boots fine.
-This default helps in situations where you can’t disable Secure Boot (e.g. BIOS password locked), so you can still boot Linux recovery tools or installers.
+  If Secure Boot is disabled, nothing breaks — the stick will still boot normally.
+  This default is useful if you can’t disable Secure Boot (for example, when the BIOS is locked with a password), so you can still boot Linux recovery tools or live installers.

+- **Note:** Ventoy itself works fine with Secure Boot, but after installing a Linux distribution on your hard drive, you will usually need to disable Secure Boot in the BIOS.
+Many Linux systems don’t run reliably with Secure Boot enabled on installed hardware.

 - **Partition table: MBR** – Ventoy will create an **MBR (Master Boot Record) partition table** on the USB.
   - **Pros:** maximum compatibility with old BIOS systems and UEFI machines, works on most PCs.